Skincare Questions Answered

 Having said that, it can’t drill down into your own supplies of hyaluronic acid and leach them of moisture.
 Pretty much anything you put on the skin is only going to make a difference to the top layer (and this is a good thing!).
 Some constituents can stimulate reactions in the skin that then may affect the function or systems deeper down, but mostly, you are just treating the surface.

 Hyaluronic acid in significant amounts, will draw moisture to itself( this is true of most humectants: glycerine, sorbitol etc).
-How deeply it can penetrate is debated and depends on various factors, including the molecular size - not all hyaluronic acids are made equal(!) - the sodium hyaluronate is smaller, so theoretically can be absorbed more efficiently.
+How deeply it can penetrate is debated and depends on various factors, including the molecular size - not all hyaluronic acids are made equal(!) - sodium hyaluronate, the salt, is smaller, so theoretically can be absorbed more efficiently.
 However the larger HA molecules does a very good job of keeping the top hydrated - so using both together is probably a good idea.

 If you are applying it in a cream or serum, it will have been manufactured with a water element in the product, so that provides the dampness, you don’t need to worry about giving it water to work with - although it won’t do any harm.
 It could possibly dilute the action of other active components in there, but again, the affect would be minimal.